 Multimarket Contact and Platform Competition: Reassessing the Mutual Forbearance Hypothesis

 Antitrust authorities are particularly concerned with the dominant market position of tech giants such as Google, Facebook, and Amazon.
-These digital conglomerates are characterized by platform-based business models.
-However, despite their dominance, they are competing with each other to attract the same groups of users (developers, advertisers, end users, third party sellers, etc).
-They therefore have not only overlapping users (or sides) but also multimarket contact (MMC).
+These digital conglomerates are characterized by platform-based business models and multimarket contact (MMC).
+They are indeed competing over an overlapping set of users (advertisers, third party sellers, developers, consumers, etc.) and markets.
 In traditional one-sided markets, theory and empirical evidence show that MMC tends to relax competition.
-However, it is unclear whether this result holds under platform competition.
-This paper examines how MMC a ects pricing behaviour and profits of two-sided platforms.
+However, it is unclear whether this result holds true in the case of platform competition.
+This paper examines how MMC affects the pricing behavior and profit of two-sided platforms.
 We develop a model of platform competition with two distinct markets.
-We assume that platforms only charge one group of users and provide free access to the other group.
-We argue that multimarket platforms also generate cross-market externalities that favour their users, in addition to well-known cross-group externalities.
-We found that when cross-market externalities benefit the side that has free access, price competition is fiercer and total welfare increases under MMC.
-However, when they benefit the side that pays to access the platform, the same result only holds if the cross-group externality and/or cross-market externality are suciently high.
-Finally, we show that a single-market platform competing with a multimarket platform may be deterred from entering the second market if cross-market or cross-group externalities are high.
+We argue that multimarket platforms also generate cross-market externalities that favor their users, in addition to conventional cross-group externalities.
+Based on a widely used pricing model, we first assume that platforms only charge one group of users and provide free access to the other group.
+In this context, we find that when cross-market externalities benefit the side that has free access, price competition is fiercer and total welfare increases under MMC.
+However, when they benefit the side that pays to access the platform, the same result only holds if cross-group externalities and/or cross-market externalities are sufficiently high.
+Second, we allow platforms to charge both sides.
+Here, we show that MMC always decrease the profitability of platforms regardless of the nature of cross-market externalities.
 Our findings contrast with the mutual forbearance hypothesis which claims that MMC relaxes competition in traditional (one-sided) industries.
-From a competition policy perspective, our paper provides an insight into how antitrust authorities should review conglomerate mergers and assess the e ects of diversification strategies of digital platforms.
+From a competition policy perspective, our paper provides an insight into how antitrust authorities should review conglomerate mergers and assess the effects of the diversification strategies of digital platforms.

-Keywords: two-sided markets, platform competition, multimarket contact, conglomerate, digital markets
+Keywords: two-sided markets, platform competition, multimarket contact, cross-market exter- nalities, competition policy, digital markets

 Suggested Citation: Suggested Citation